JoeChun1213/ElectionAuditAnalytics/README.md

 Arapahoe County cast 6.7% of the vote with 24,801 total votes

 Largest county turn out is Denver with 82.8% of votes cast

+## Summary
+The Analysis of the election show that: (Output in election_analysis.txt)

+Total Votes Cast: 369,711

+Candidates:
+Charles Casper Stockham
+Diana DeGette
+Raymon Anthony Doane

+Charles Casper Stockham received 23.0% of the vote with 85,213 total votes Diana DeGette received 73.8% of the vote with 272,892 total votes Raymon Anthony Doane received 3.1% of the vote with 11,606 total votes

+Winner: Diana DeGette
+Winning Vote Count: 272,892
+Winning Percentage: 73.8%